 21. The Thaddeus Kosciuszko House

 Thaddeus Kosciuszko was a Polish-Lithuania military engineer and statesman who supported the American colonists during the Revolutionary War.
 He fought in the war as a Colonel in the Continental Army and rose to the rank of Brigadier Colonel.

 Kosciuszko remained a close friend and confidant of Thomas Jefferson with both men deeply committed to the ideals of human rights.
-He wrote a will will living in North America leaving all of his possessions to be liquidated and used for the advancement, freedom and education of enslaved Africans in the southern states.
+He wrote a will while living in North America and left all of his possessions to be liquidated and used for the advancement, freedom, and education of enslaved Africans in the southern states.

 The room that Kosciuszko rented at this home on Pine and 3rd Streets is open for tours on weekends from April to October.
-The free self-guided tour includes his bed chambers with period artifacts, a film and memorial to this statesman of the world.
+The free self-guided tour includes his bed chambers with period artifacts, a film, and a memorial to this statesman of the world.

 Historical Philadelphia Landmarks Outside of Old City